brianhang/deferred-lua/README.md

 # deferred-lua
 Lua implementation of the [Promises/A+](https://promisesaplus.com/) standard (not completely compliant due to some differences between JS and Lua) for Garry's Mod.
-One different is the `next` is used instead of `then` since `then` is a keyword in Lua.
+One big difference is the `next` is used instead of `then` since `then` is a keyword in Lua.
 If you have never used promises before, you should check out [this explanation](https://codeburst.io/javascript-promises-explained-with-simple-real-life-analogies-dd6908092138).
 While this isn't JavaScript, the concepts are the same.

 ## Installation
 Place the `deferred.lua` file somewhere and include it with